aalgirdas/BooksAlignment/README.md

 This method is presented in our  research paper: "Sentence level alignment of digitized books parallel corpora" (currently it is under review).

+In the direcories EN_BOOKS and LT_BOOKS we have selected some books that are copyright free.

+The alignment results are presented in the directory Alignments.
+You can download them on you computer or you can view them  in a browser with (htmlpreview.github.io).
+For example:
 http://htmlpreview.github.io/?https://raw.githubusercontent.com/algirdaslaukaitis/BooksAlignment/master/Alignments/TheCastleFranz%20Kafka_Iter9.htm